-25 years ago Newt Gingrich laid the foundation for winning with the “Contract With America.”
+Their grassroots strategy began in earnest 28 years ago when Newt Gingrich laid the foundation for winning from the ground up with the “Contract With America.”
 There were 8 government and operational reforms listed (that no one actually remembers) and the message was that government must be reduced and austerity will cut wasteful spending.

 There was no resolute policy, but that didn’t matter.
-It said to Americans: “We understand that government works for YOU, and this is our pledge to fight for YOUR values.”
+It said to rural and small town Americans: “We understand that government works for YOU, and this is our pledge to fight for YOUR values.”
 It was dovetailed to the Reagan dictum: “Government isn’t the solution, government is the problem.”

 It resonated by repeating that government is too big, too invasive, is taking your liberties and your money, and is not enhancing your values.
 Those values are never defined, but that, too, didn’t matter.
 Patriotism was enveloped by nationalism, imperialism, a destiny of wealth, and it all folded into Americans’ cherished belief that we are the Shining City on the Hill.